ikanher/categorized-bookmarks/documentation/user-stories.md

 - [x] User can add category to a bookmark
 - [x] User can remove category from a bookmark
 - [x] User can not see or change other users' bookmarks
+- [x] User can not create a bookmark with an existing link or text

 ## Bookmark listing
 - [x] User can see count of categories the bookmark belongs in